sebw/blog.wains.be/content/posts/2026/2026-06-26-Ansible-Automation-Platform-Dynamic-Surveys.md

 I've put the code in a Github [repo](https://github.com/sebw/AAP2-almost-dynamic-surveys/).
 Feel free to contribute and improve this quick and dirty playbook.

-If you feel need dynamic surveys, let Red Hat (through RFE with support) and the AWX project know (by adding a comment on the issue)!
+If you need dynamic surveys, let Red Hat (RFE through support) and the AWX project know (by adding a comment on the [issue](https://github.com/ansible/awx/issues/20))!